felimomo/Walleye-Revised-Paper/fisheries.md

 ## Observations

 We model observations by simulating a gillnetting survey carried out by a management agency tasked with monitoring and managing the fishery.
-These observations are then subsequently used by the HCR to set a fishing mortality for a specific  time-step.
+These observations are then subsequently used by the HCR to set a fishing exploitation rate for a specific  time-step.
 We consider two types of observations.
 The first is an estimate of the stock biomass vulnerable to the management agency’s survey gear,
 \begin{align}